Home >

 Common reasons include:

 The hospital’s responsibility is to ensure that the discharge is safe and appropriate.
 A patient cannot be discharged if there is no safe place for them to go.
+In some situations, families need emergency nursing home placement because the person cannot safely return home.

 The discharge process is usually coordinated by the hospital discharge team, which may include doctors, nurses, occupational therapists, and social workers.